ancker010/mm/_posts/2020-07-16-conditional-isp-failover-with-mikrotik-routeros.md

 ---
 ## Conditional ISP Failover with Mikrotik/RouterOS

+### Preface
-Preface: I've been long-time subscriber to home automation.
+I've been long-time subscriber to home automation.
 It started with the original Nest thermostat.
 I loved being able to control it via an app on my phone.
 The 'learning' part wasn't as interesting since shortly after installing it, I switched to 100% remote work.

 Not too long after the Nest, I was introduced to the Staples Connect hub.
 It had Z-Wave and Zigbee radios and also an app for my phone.
 I quickly installed a handful of z-wave door sensors and got a z-wave garage door controller.
 Getting alerts on opened doors and being able to control the garage door from afar hooked me.
 Everything must be automated.